Lukaswbrr/Demo-Scripter/README.md

 # Demo Scripter
 ![demoscripter logo](./docs/DemoScripter_logo.png "DemoScripter Logo")

-**Demo Scripter** is a visual novel framework in inspired by NScripter made in Godot.
+**Demo Scripter** is a visual novel framework inspired by NScripter made in Godot.

 The current version of Demo Scripter is for Godot 4.2